 - Transcripts from investigative meetings with police and state regulators

-Your loved one's nursing home abuse law firm will need to build this case before it can be presented in front of a judge or jury.Hiring a Nursing Home Law Center Lawyer: How They Can Help You Get the Compensation You Deserve
+Your loved one's nursing abuse lawyers must build this case before it can be presented to a judge or jury.Hiring a Nursing Home Law Center Lawyer: How They Can Help You Get the Compensation You Deserve

 Nursing Home Abuse FAQs

-Call our law office at (800) 926-7565 (toll-free phone number) or use the contact form today for additional information.
+Call a nursing home lawyer at (800) 926-7565 (toll-free phone number) or use the contact form today for additional information.
 Whatever you discuss with our nursing home abuse attorneys remains private through an attorney-client relationship.What Can I Do if I Suspect Nursing Home Abuse?

-Act if you have reason to believe that some elderly individuals are being abused in some nursing homes.
+If you have reason to believe that some elderly individuals are being abused in some nursing homes.
 You could:

 - Learn about the warning signs of abuse against the elderly